 This Tilting Earth

-Winner of the Mslexia Pamphlet Prize 2018
+Winner of the Mslexia and PBS Pamphlet Prize 2018

 Jane Lovell’s poems are both beautiful and disturbing.
 A deep feeling for the natural world is aligned with an acute lyric sensibility, as well as a profound ethical awareness of our responsibility for the planet and the devastation of its landscapes and vulnerable species.